MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu-ga/understand/related-management.md

 ---
 title: Windows Admin Center related management solutions
-description: "How Windows Admin Center compares with and complements other Microsoft monitoring and management solutions/products" ms.technology: windows-server-threshold ms.topic: article
+description: How Windows Admin Center compares with and complements other Microsoft monitoring and management solutions/products (Project Honolulu) ms.technology: manage ms.topic: article
 author: haley-rowland
 ms.author: harowl
-ms.manager: samli
-ms.date: 04/12/2018
+ms.date: 04/05/2018
+ms.localizationpriority: low
+ms.prod: windows-server-threshold
 ---

 # Related management solutions

+>Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows 10

 [Windows Admin Center](windows-admin-center.md) is the evolution of traditional in-box server management tools, for situations where you might have used RDP to connect to a server and troubleshoot or configure a server.
 It is not intended to replace any of the existing Microsoft management solutions, rather it complements these solutions.